 We believe that the best place to ensure that an older person living with a long-term progressive health condition, such as diabetes, to feel safe and comfortable is in their own home.
 That is why all of our live-in carers stay at your loved one’s house with them to give them the safety and security they deserve.

-Elder live-in care starts at just £895, per week.
+The cost of live-in care in the UK with Elder starts at just£1225 per week.
 We are completely transparent about our pricing at every stage and are more than happy to answer any questions you may have about our pricing, carers or care plans.
 Initial consultancy is 100% free, as are all of our online and offline support services.

 At Elder, we understand that the effects of conditions such as diabetes can change and develop over time.
 That is why we are in constant contact with care recipients and their families to ensure that our care plans are completely up-to-date and in line with their unique needs.

 Because we believe older people deserve to receive the highest quality of care we can provide them with.

 Many people living with diabetes require regular insulin injections to keep their blood sugar steady.
 While our carers are not permitted to administer insulin injections themselves, they will be on hand to support the care recipient or their family members when administering shots.
 The same applies to administering any prescription medication.